folkertdev/reversible-debugger/tfp-submission/paper.md

 of these statements is `B`, even when the function is sent to and eventually evaluated by `C`.

-# Reversibility
+## Reversibility

-Every forward step needs an inverse backward step.
-For every forward step we store enough information to recreate the instruction and local type that made us do the forward step.
+Every forward step needs an inverse.
+When taking a forward step we store enough information to recreate the instruction and local type that made us perform the forward step.

 ```haskell
 type TypeContext program value a = Fix (TypeContextF program value a)